UK Landlord Insurance: What It Covers, How Much it Costs| 2026 Guide

 Frequently Asked Questions

-Yes, Landlord Insurance covers the landlord’s Home Emergency under the Optional add-on, which only covers callout and immediate repair.
-You can add boiler breakdowns, plumbing, and electrical breakdowns.
+Yes, Landlord Insurance covers the landlord’s Home Emergency under the Optional add-on.
+It only covers immediate repair or any call out.
+You can add boiler and electrical breakdowns, plumbing issues, under home emergency insurance.

 No, landlord insurance is not legally required; most mortgage lenders require at least building insurance.
 It is strongly advised to protect your property and rental income.